PRACTICE DIRECTION 22 – STATEMENTS OF TRUTH

 1.6 Where the form to be used includes a jurat for the content to be verified by an affidavit then a statement of truth is not required in addition.

-2.1 The form of the statement of truth verifying a statement of case, a response, an application notice or a notice of objections should be as follows:
+2.1 The form of the statement of truth verifying a statement of case, a response, an application notice, a certificate of reasons or a notice of objections should be as follows:

-2.2 The form of the statement of truth verifying a witness statement should be as follows:
+2.2 The form of the statement of truth verifying a witness statement should be as follows (and provided in the language of the witness statement):

 2.2A The form of the statement of truth verifying a costs budget should be as follows: